 Our Youth and High School Box Leagues are open to players who are new to the sport, or may prefer a more individual/direct approach from the coaching staff.
 By focusing on the basics players are able to build a platform from which to grow their experience and skill level.
 Player Development is the most important aspect of youth lacrosse, and True Lacrosse is dedicated to helping young athletes realize and reach their full potential.

 Training over the fall/winter provides a continuity/consistency that is necessary for any player looking to improve their skills and knowledge of the game, especially at the youth level.
-Our box leagues will provide athletes with a 20 minute training session directly followed by two 20 minute halves of game play to ensure maximum exposure to the new skills and techniques teams will be working on over the course of the league.
+Our box leagues will provide athletes with a 20 minute game, a half time skill session, and then another 20 min game to ensure maximum exposure to the new skills and techniques teams will be working on over the course of the league.

 Divisions: U11,U13, U15, High School